thibaudcolas/frontend-starter-kit/docs/troubleshooting.md

 ```

 Here, the offender is either `13290` or `10642`.
 So `kill 13290` first, and `kill 10642` second if that was not enough.

+### Error: `Failed at the iconv@2.2.1 install script 'node-gyp rebuild'`

+TLDR: Make sure your local version of Python is `2.7.x`.

+While the error message will instruct you to check `npm-debug.log`, it is likely that the file wasn't generated.
+Trying to run `node-gyp rebuild` from the `iconv` module folder was a little bit more verbose, the post install script fails because it is only compatible with Python 2 and you're running Python 3.